WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.7

-Set timeframe for removal of comments.
+Set a timeframe for removal of comments.
 This can be useful to remove old comments which might have become outdated.
-Use with care as comment being old does not mean it has lost it's importation.
+Use with care as comment being old does not mean they have lost their importance.

 .. _addon-weblate.removal.suggestions: